 In your academic course, a literature review is an essential part of the research process, as it allows you to obtain an in-depth understanding of your paper.
-This article provides a detailed guide to writing a literature review.
+Also, it is an essential component of the methodology in academic research.
+It involves a systematic examination and analysis of existing scholarly works and publications relevant to the research topic.

 Definition: Literature review